Attracting and retaining talent is a challenge faced by all businesses, and none more so than the professional services industry.

 Employer branding is essentially the act of differentiating and positioning your company in such a way that your firm is an attractive proposition for job-seeking talent.

-Your branding is all of the outward-facing (i.e. visible) aspects of your firm that a candidate may encounter.
+Naturally, you'll want to communicate the benefits that come with working at your firm through your marketing channels.
+This will, of course, start with your modern and attractive brand identity, Your branding is all of the outward-facing (i.e. visible) aspects of your firm that a candidate may encounter.
 This includes your website, social media, your logo, tagline and even your company name.
 Your brand will be interpreted and understood in a large part via your brand identity (which will be applied to all of your marketing touch-points).
 So consider how you may be perceived as a firm upon first impression.